 Stir in wine (or water) and cook until evaporated, about 2 minutes.
 Stir in flour until the vegetables are well coated and cook for 1 minute.
 Add broth, soy sauce, Worcestershire, and bay leaf, stirring until combined.
 Scrape any bits that have stuck to bottom of pan to incorporate into liquids.
-Add beef and bring to a simmer.
+Add all of the beef and bring to a simmer.
 Cover and transfer to oven.
-Cook until beef is tender, about 1 1/4 hours.
+Cook until beef is tender, about 1 ¼ hours.

 Spray the bottom of a 9-inch deep-dish pie plate and add meat mixture to the dish.

 Brush the rim and interior lip of the pie plate with egg (this will prevent the shell from sticking to the dish and cracking or breaking).
 Top the filling with pie dough so dough overhangs edges of pie plate only slightly.
 Fold overhanging pie down inward so folded edge is flush with inner edge of pie plate.
 Crimp dough evenly around edge of pie using your fingers.